The Leibniz adjunction in homotopy type theory, with an application to simplicial type theory: Acknowledgements

 \section{Acknowledgements}

-We thank Christian Sattler for an interesting discussion on the Leibniz adjunction.
+We thank Christian Sattler for an interesting discussion on the Leibniz adjunction and Aref Mohammadzadeh for pointing out some typos.
 The first- and second-named authors were supported by the Royal Society [grant numbers URF{\textbackslash}R1{\textbackslash}191055, URF{\textbackslash}R{\textbackslash}241007].
 In addition, the second-named author was supported by the Engineering and Physical Sciences Research Council [EP/Z000602/1], and the third-named author by the Knut and Alice Wallenberg Foundation's program for mathematics.